MicrosoftDocs/fabric-docs/docs/cicd/variable-library/tutorial-variable-library.md

 ms.reviewer: Lee
 ms.service: fabric
 ms.subservice: cicd
 ms.topic: tutorial
-ms.date: 12/04/2024
+ms.date: 08/15/2024
-#customer intent: As a developer, I want to learn how to use the Microsoft Fabric Variable library tool to customize and share item configurations in a workspace so that I can manage my content lifecycle.
+#customer intent: As a developer, I want to learn how to use the Microsoft Fabric Variable library tool to customize and share item configurations in a workspace so that I can manage my content lifecycle..
 ---

 # Tutorial: Use Variable libraries to customize and share item configurations